 When you are in your next yoga practice/ class, ask yourself some of these questions:

 - Am I able to take a full deep breath in this posture?

-- Does my spine and sacrum maintain their curves and integrity?
+- Do my spine and sacrum maintain their curves and integrity?

-If we are moving through a yoga practice that is harming or damaging our human body what would be the point?
-Although sometimes this may happen and we do not even realize it is happening.
-Be careful when an instructor cues a posture is supposed to be painful and to breath through the pain.
-That may be somewhat true for a person who has had a debilitating accident and is in recovery (physical therapy) and even then I would question the motive and benefits.
+If we are moving through a yoga practice that is harming or damaging our body, what would be the point?
+Although sometimes this may happen and, we do not even realize it is happening.
+Be careful when an instructor cues a posture is meant to be painful and to breathe through the pain.
+That may be somewhat true for a person who has had a debilitating accident and is in recovery (physical therapy) But, even then, I would question the motive and benefits.

 We can create a happy, healthy mind, body, and spirit well into a mature age by putting our body in breathable, aligned, functional, comfortable, and stable yoga postures.
 Now go out and use your sustainable body for good!